ssfsx17/fantasy-manager/README.md

 # fantasy-manager

-pseudo-programming game, themed like a fantasy RPG
+Pseudo-programming game, themed like a fantasy RPG

+Currently done:

+- **Infra** code for EKS cluster.
+Currently deactivated due to cost, but tested to work.